joa-quim/GMTjl_doc/documentation/modules/grdcontour.md

   set *labels=""*) is set, we use - and + as the labels.
 Appending exactly two characters, *e.g.*, *labels=:LH*, will plot the two characters (here, *L* and *H*) as labels.
 For more elaborate labels, separate the low and hight label strings with a comma (*e.g.*, *labels="lo,hi"*).
 If a file is given by **cont**, and **ticks** is set, then only contours marked with upper case C or A will have tick marks [and annotations].
+Note: The labeling of local highs and lows may plot sometimes outside the innermost contour since only the mean value of the ontour coordinates is used to position the label.

 - **W** or **pen** : -- *pen=(annot=true, contour=true, pen=pen, colored=true, cline=true, ctext=true)*\
   ``annot=true`` if present, means to annotate contours or ``contour=true`` for regular contours [Default].